Conwy Castle and Town

 The Welsh knew their mountainous terrain and were determined to resist English dominance.
 Conquering Wales required a formidable leader with battle experience; they got that in the form of King Edward I. Winning a war is one thing, but maintaining control was another.

 To protect his investment in money and men construction began on several giant strongholds, each with access to the sea or securing mountain passes to England.
 A necklace of stone around the neck of the courageous Welsh.
 These Castles are of great historical significance and have UNESCO World Heritage Status.
 If you love Castles, you will love touring Wales with a knowledgeable tour Driver Guide; there are so many, around six-hundred.
-See our Classic Tour of Wales.

 The Town Walls